-Cantwell, Hutchison stands on Kavanaugh fall along party lines
+Cantwell, Hutchison stances on Kavanaugh fall along party lines

 “His views raise fundamental questions about whether he will uphold the Court’s role in our constitutional system of checks and balances at this critical time in our nation’s history,” Cantwell’s statement said.

-Cantwell, who turns 60 this month and is seeking her fourth six-year term, and Hutchison, 64, the former Washington Republican Party chair, will square off in the two upcoming debates hosted by the Washington Debate Coalition that were finally confirmed this week after the senator’s scheduling issues.
+Cantwell, who turns 60 this month and is seeking her fourth six-year term, and Hutchison, 64, the former Washington Republican Party chair, will square off in the two upcoming debates hosted by the Washington State Debate Coalition that were finally confirmed this week after the senator’s scheduling issues.

 The second debate will take place at 3 p.m.
 Oct.
 20 at Spokane Community College.